-The Business Combination will be accounted for as a reverse recapitalization in accordance with United States ("U.S.") generally accepted accounting principles ("GAAP").
-Under this method of accounting, SEAC will be treated as the acquired company and the Studio Business will be treated as the acquirer for financial reporting purposes.
-Accordingly, for accounting purposes, the financial statements of New SEAC will represent a continuation of the financial statements of the Studio Business, with the Business Combination treated as the equivalent of the Studio Business issuing stock for the historical net assets of SEAC, accompanied by a recapitalization.
-The net assets of SEAC will be stated at fair value, which approximates historical cost, with no goodwill or other intangible assets recorded.
-Operations prior to the Business Combination will be those of the Studio Business.
+The Business Combination was accounted for as a reverse recapitalization in accordance with United States ("U.S.") generally accepted accounting principles ("GAAP").
+Under this method of accounting, SEAC is treated as the acquired company and the Studio Business is treated as the acquirer for financial reporting purposes.
+Accordingly, for accounting purposes, the financial statements of Lionsgate Studios will represent a continuation of the financial statements of the Studio Business, with the Business Combination treated as the equivalent of the Studio Business issuing LG Studios Common Shares for the historical net assets of SEAC, substantially consisting of cash held in the trust account, accompanied by a recapitalization of the Studio Business equity.
+The historical net assets were stated at fair value, which approximated historical cost, with no goodwill or other intangible assets recorded.
+Operations prior to the Business Combination are those of the Studio Business.